ids/cluster-builder/README.md

 > __Note__ it is best to deploy the __Targetd Storage Appliance__ prior to installing the Kubernetes cluster as the cluster deployment process will deploy and configure an __iscsi-provisioner__ deployment configured for the Targetd server when it already exists - and when the cluster _hosts_ file contains the necessary configuration information for the Targetd.

+### Quick Start Steps

+#### Local Workstation

+1. Setup the VMware networks according to the [guide](docs/local_deployment_guide.md).
+2. Ensure all required software is installed and in the __PATH__.
+3. Ensure you have your SSH key setup and that it exists as `~/.ssh/id_rsa.pub`.
+4. Provision DNS entries
+5. Follow the steps in the readme below to start deploying clusters!

+#### ESXi/vSphere

+1. Ensure you have one or more VMware ESXi hypervisors available.
+2. Configure the ESXi hypervisors to support __passwordless SSH__ as per the [guide](docs/esxi_deployment_guide.md), and ensure SSH is enabled for the ESXi hosts.
+3. Ensure all required software is installed and in the __PATH__.
+4. Ensure you have your SSH key setup and that it exists as `~/.ssh/id_rsa.pub`.
+5. Provision DNS entries
+6. Follow the steps in the readme below to start deploying clusters!

 ### Setup and Environment Preparation

 #### macOS / Linux